- This event has passed.

 Complex Trauma and Dissociation in Youth: A Comprehensive Training

-Frequently, the missing link to successful treatment with children of complex trauma is their dissociative symptoms that profoundly impact their mood, behavior, identity, memory sensations and attachments.
-However, most clinicians don’t recognize signs of dissociation and therefore are unable to effectively intervene.
+Frequently, the missing and overlooked link to successful treatment with children of complex trauma is their dissociative symptoms that profoundly impact their mood, behavior, identity, memory, sensations and attachments.

 Participants will learn:

-How to detect and diagnose traumatized children with dissociation
+- How to detect and diagnose dissociation in children with complex trauma

-How to discern other more commonly known diagnoses from those with dissociation
+- How to discern other more commonly known diagnoses from those with dissociation (differential diagnoses)

-Specialized techniques to work with self-states for stabilization, empowerment, and expanding their window of tolerance
+- Specialized techniques to work with self-states for stabilization, empowerment, and expanding children’s window of tolerance

 Fran Waters, MSW, DCSW, LMFT

 Fran S. Waters is a licensed clinical social worker and marriage and family therapist in private practice in Marquette, MI.
 She provides services to individuals, couples, and families with a variety of challenges.

 Ms. Waters is an internationally recognized trainer and consultant in the field of childhood trauma, abuse, and dissociation.
 As an invited presenter, she has conducted extensive training programs on a variety of related topics both nationally and internationally ranging from a day to 5 days in Europe, Africa, South America, and North America.